Smart Card Utility FAQ

 Does the Smart Card Utility App work with other readers?

 Smart Card Utility App enables smart card authentication only on supported readers from Twocanoes Software.
 If you have an iPhone and iOS 16, the app may be able to read the certificates and allow you to verify and change your PIN.

 What do the lights on the bottom of the Bluetooth reader indicate?

 The green indicator light (second from the left) indicates power, while the blue light (third from the left) indicates Bluetooth connection.
 When the blue light is flashing, the reader is searching for a Bluetooth connection.
 When the green indicator light is flashing, the contents of the inserted smart card are being accessed.
-See the Smart Card Utility for iOS & iPadOS User Guide for more information.
+See the Bluetooth Reader Light Indicators for more information.

 Is there a full user guide?

 Can I use the Twocanoes Smart Card Readers on Android?